jhuang10/gemini-jobcoin/README.md

 ### Breakdown

 #### The Assumption:
-The user has one main wallet with funds and has decided on how much they want to mix Prior to using the mixer, the User has created or controls N wallets that they will provide to the mixer.
+- The user has one main wallet with funds and has decided on how much they want to mix.
+- Prior to using the mixer, the User has created or controls N wallets that they will provide to the mixer.

 #### The Mixer:
-The user tells the mixer about his/her N Addresses to which he/she wants the funds to end up in.
+- The user tells the mixer about his/her N Addresses to which he/she wants the funds to end up in.
-Once the mixer receives a request, it give the user a newly created deposit address and tell them how long the mixer will wait.
+- Once the mixer receives a request, it give the user a newly created deposit address and tell them how long the mixer will wait.

 #### The User:
-Having recieved the deposit address and expiraiton date from the mixer, the can then send their coins to provided address
+- Having recieved the deposit address and expiraiton date from the mixer, the can then send their coins to provided address

 #### The Mixer
-The mixer will poll this address for funds every second until the wait period is over.
+- The mixer will poll this address for funds every second until the wait period is over.
-Since Tte Created Destination Address has no funds to start with, it will check the deposit address for a balance greater than 0 to conclude the user is done.
+- Since Tte Created Destination Address has no funds to start with, it will check the deposit address for a balance greater than 0 to conclude the user is done.
-If the balance of the deposit wallet is greater than zero before the expiration period, the mixer transfer all funds it has at the moment it notices to central/house account.
+- If the balance of the deposit wallet is greater than zero before the expiration period, the mixer transfer all funds it has at the moment it notices to central/house account.
-The mixer will divide the funds up randomly into N chunks, where N is the amount of address originally provided to the mixer.
+- The mixer will divide the funds up randomly into N chunks, where N is the amount of address originally provided to the mixer.
-Those chunks will then get transferred to the destination address the user provided space apart in short intervals of time.
+- Those chunks will then get transferred to the destination address the user provided space apart in short intervals of time.
-The sum all jobcoins sent will total what the user sent to the deposit address.
+- The sum all jobcoins sent will total what the user sent to the deposit address.

 ### Main Components
 ##### The MixerService:
-Main class of this webapp.
+- Main class of this webapp.
 Delegates task to the JobCoinService and TransactionScheduler.
 Also responsible for breaking ups the transaction into chunks.
 ##### TransactionScheduler:
-Responsible for scheduling transactions in discrete intervals of time.
+- Responsible for scheduling transactions in discrete intervals of time.
 ##### JobCoinService:
-Is the service that is actually resposible for polling for balances and making transactions happen.
+- Is the service that is actually resposible for polling for balances and making transactions happen.

 ### Sample flow using POSTMAN oppose to using basic UI provided in localhost:8080